 Conclusion: The proximal composition analysis revealed the sweet potato wine has more glucose and vitamin C than the locally available wines.
 From these results, it possible to make wine from sweet potato residues and it is comparable to commercial wines.

-Keywords: Sweet potato residues, wine production, fermentation, Saccharomyces cerevisiae, proximate analysis, and nutritional profile.
+Keywords: Sweet potato residues, wine production, fermentation, Saccharomyces cerevisiae, proximate analysis, nutritional profile

 1.0 INTRODUCTION